oneapi-src/level-zero-spec/scripts/tools/PROG.rst

   * The thread that reported the event.

     This is either the ordinal number of the thread on the device or one of the following special thread identifiers:

       * ::${T}_DEBUG_THREAD_NONE indicates no threads on the device.

       * ::${T}_DEBUG_THREAD_ALL indicates all threads on the device.

-  * A bit-vector of ::${t}_debug_event_flags_t, which can be one of the
+  * A bit-vector of ::${t}_debug_event_flags_t, which can be one of the following:
-    following:

     * ::${T}_DEBUG_EVENT_FLAGS_STOPPED indicates that the thread that reported the event is stopped and needs to be resumed in order to proceed.

-      If the event was reported by ::${T}_DEBUG_THREAD_ALL, all threads have stopped and the tool may resume ::${T}_DEBUG_THREAD_ALL.
+      If the event was reported by ::${T}_DEBUG_THREAD_ALL all threads have stopped and the tool may resume ::${T}_DEBUG_THREAD_ALL.
       The tool may also resume individual threads.

       If the event was reported by ::${T}_DEBUG_THREAD_NONE, the event occured outside the context of any device thread, yet still blocks progress.
       The tool needs to resume ::${T}_DEBUG_THREAD_NONE in order to acknowledge the event and unblock progress.

       Note that progress may not necessarily be blocked on the device on which the event occured.

 Following the common fields, the event object contains event-specific fields depending on the event type.
 Not all events have event-specific fields.

   * ::${T}_DEBUG_EVENT_TYPE_DETACHED: the tool was detached.

     * The detach reason as ::${t}_debug_detach_reason_t.
 This can be one of the following reasons:

         * ::${T}_DEBUG_DETACH_REASON_HOST_EXIT indicates that the host process exited.

   * ::${T}_DEBUG_EVENT_TYPE_PROCESS_ENTRY: the host process created one or more command queues on the device.

   * ::${T}_DEBUG_EVENT_TYPE_PROCESS_EXIT: the host process destroyed all command queues on the device.

   * ::${T}_DEBUG_EVENT_TYPE_MODULE_LOAD: an in-memory module was loaded onto the device.

-    The event is generated in the ::${x}ModuleCreate() flow with thread ==
+    The event is generated in the ::${x}ModuleCreate() flow with thread == ::${T}_DEBUG_THREAD_NONE.
-    ::${T}_DEBUG_THREAD_NONE.
-If ::${T}_DEBUG_EVENT_FLAGS_STOPPED is set,
-    the event blocks the ::${x}ModuleCreate() call until the debugger acknowledges the event by resuming ::${T}_DEBUG_THREAD_NONE.
+    If ::${T}_DEBUG_EVENT_FLAGS_STOPPED is set, the event blocks the ::${x}ModuleCreate() call until the debugger acknowledges the event by resuming ::${T}_DEBUG_THREAD_NONE.

     * The begin and end address of the in-memory module.
       On all devices supported today, the module is an ELF file with optional DWARF debug information.

     * The load address of the module.

   * ::${T}_DEBUG_EVENT_TYPE_MODULE_UNLOAD: an in-memory module is about to get unloaded from the device.

     The event is generated in the ::${x}ModuleDestroy() flow with thread == ::${T}_DEBUG_THREAD_NONE.
-If ::${T}_DEBUG_EVENT_FLAGS_STOPPED is
+    If ::${T}_DEBUG_EVENT_FLAGS_STOPPED is set,
-    set, the event blocks the ::${x}ModuleDestroy() call until the debugger acknowledges the event by resuming ::${T}_DEBUG_THREAD_NONE.
+    the event blocks the ::${x}ModuleDestroy() call until the debugger acknowledges the event by resuming ::${T}_DEBUG_THREAD_NONE.

     * The begin and end address of the in-memory module.
       On all devices supported today, the module is an ELF file with optional DWARF debug information.

     * The load address of the module.

   * ::${T}_DEBUG_EVENT_TYPE_EXCEPTION: the thread stopped due to a device exception.

 Run Control
 -----------

 The tool may interrupt and resume individual device threads or an entire debug session.

-To interrupt an individual thread or an entire debug session, call
-::${t}DebugInterrupt with the number of the thread to interrupt or
-::${T}_DEBUG_THREAD_ALL to interrupt an entire debug session.
+To interrupt an individual thread or an entire debug session, call ::${t}DebugInterrupt with the number of the thread to interrupt or ::${T}_DEBUG_THREAD_ALL to interrupt an entire debug session.

 When interrupting an entire debug session, threads that are already stopped as well as threads that are not available will be ignored.
 After threads have been interrupted, a ::${T}_DEBUG_EVENT_TYPE_EXCEPTION event with thread == ::${T}_DEBUG_THREAD_ALL is created.

-To resume an individual thread or an entire debug session, call
-::${t}DebugResume with the number of the thread to resume or
+To resume an individual thread or an entire debug session, call ::${t}DebugResume with the number of the thread to resume or
 ::${T}_DEBUG_THREAD_ALL to resume an entire debug session.

-Whereas interrupting and resuming an entire debug session will transparently handle unavailable threads, interrupting and resuming a single unavailable thread will result in
+Whereas interrupting and resuming an entire debug session will transparently handle unavailable threads, interrupting and resuming a single unavailable thread will result in ::${X}_RESULT_ERROR_INVALID_ARGUMENT.
-::ZE_RESULT_ERROR_INVALID_ARGUMENT.

 Threads that had been unavailable when interrupting a debug session will be prevented from entering until the debug session is resumed.

 The tool does not know whether any individual thread is available until it tries to interact with that thread.
 Only stopped threads may be resumed individually.

-The following sample code demonstrates how to interrupt and resume a debug
+The following sample code demonstrates how to interrupt and resume a debug session:
-session:

 .. parsed-literal::